opentracing-contrib/java-web-servlet-filter/README.md

    servletContext.addFilter("tracingFilter", filter);
 ```

-or added it to `web.xml`, however it requires to add following properties to ServletContext attributes:
+or added to `web.xml`, however it requires to add following properties to ServletContext attributes:
 ```java
    servletContext.setAttribute(TracingFilter.TRACER, tracer);
    servletContext.setAttribute(TracingFilter.SPAN_DECORATORS, decorators); // optional, if no present SpanDecorator.STANDARD_TAGS is applied